uberllama/api_presenter/README.md

 # ApiPresenter

-REST APIs provide a consice and conventional means of retreiving resources for a client.
-But in the real world, clients often have addiitonal data requirements beyond the specifically requested resource(s):
+REST APIs provide a concise and conventional means of retrieving resources for a client.
+But in the real world, clients often have additional data requirements beyond the specifically requested resource(s):

 1. Current user permissions for the returned records, so that the client can intelligently draw its UI (ex: edit/delete buttons).
 2. Associated data, to mitigate total number of requests (ex: return authors with posts).